kvutien/Doc-Machu_Picchu_hacks/README.md

 See an AI example here: https://kvutien-yes.medium.com/hands-on-how-ai-can-help-persons-in-need-0fc5ca8e49a8

 Some possible projects in the hackathon could be:
-1. **Project "Wonderful Life"**: Simulate all functions as placeholders and focus on the AI agent that cements the blocks together.
-2. **Project "Three Musketeers"**: An agent that uses AI to simulate free text profiles of persons in need, living in various countries in the world.
-It uses an SLM to create embeddings and stores the profiles + embeddings on IPFS and their CID hashes on blockchain
+1. **Project "Wonderful Life"**: An agent that uses AI to simulate free text profiles of persons in need, living in various countries in the world.
+It uses an SLM to create embeddings and stores the profiles + embeddings on IPFS and their CID hashes on blockchain.
+Given a Program sheet of an international Helper Program, it finds all potential beneficiaries of such Helper Program.
+2. **Project "Three Musketeers"**: TO BE DEFINED
 3. **Project "Good Samaritan"**: An agent that would be given a person in need suffering a crop loss requesting an amount of ERC20 tokens, retrieve its CID on the blockchain, read on IPFS the profile + embedding of this person, find 100 closest profiles, transfer from each wallet of these persons 1/100 of the ERC20 amount needed to help the person in need
 4. **Project "Robin Hood"**: An agent that simulates at any moment the potential maximum entitlement of a person contributing to the risk-sharing pool.
 The results are used to define the risk-sharing agreement.
 In operation this evaluation of potential help can be used to motivate the persons to join.
 5. **Project "Knights of the Round Table"**: An agent that would use the quick Google Earth Engine webapp from the code of illustration 5 above and decide on the reality of a crop loss and a financial distress to trigger help.

-#	Project "*Wonderful Life*": Simulated Mutual-Help Community
+##	Project "*Wonderful Life*": Simulated Mutual-Help Community
 This project has its name from the 1946 movie of Frank Capra https://en.wikipedia.org/wiki/It%27s_a_Wonderful_Life.

 It focuses on building the overall cement that link the blocks together.
 This means building the transition tree, setting up live interfaces between the Agents and their plugins, the Clients (distress listener, blockchain), the database Adaptors (vector database, IPFS).
 The internals of all functions are simulated enough to action the state transitions and the actions.
-- To be further detailed with better knowledge of the agent customization mechanisms of Eliza framework

 ![Mutual Help](./images/1-Mutual-Help_Community.png)

-#	Project "*Three Musketeers*": Profiles Creation, Embedding and Storage
-This project has its name from the French novel of the same name https://youtu.be/if4AL4fXrT8.
-Their famous motto is "*All for one, and one for all*"

 The focus of this project is on the database adapters, IPFS and vector database, as well as on storing the IPFS hash (the CID) on the blockchain).
+In the limits of the hackathon, we implement only the Helper Org part.
 - We read a profile from a text file
   - Bonus: Eventually we do some magic AI on the profile to find which blockchain account it is associated to.
 This will be needed when Machu Picchu will use Account Abstraction, but this phase can be simulated in the current hackathon.
   - Bonus: If time allows, we create the account if it doesn't exist.
 This means that we do the Account Abstraction onboarding step.
 But this phase can be simulated in the current hackathon.
   - Bonus: potentially in the future we can even use AI Speech-To-Text to write the text of the profile.
 It is anyhow in free form.
 - We do embeddings of the profile.
-Eventually we do some magic AI on the profile (I don't know yet what magic 😉) before doing the embeddings.
+In the future we do some magic AI on the profile (I don't know yet what magic 😉) before doing the embeddings.
 - We store the whole on IPFS and receive back the CID (the IPFS hash) of this person's profile
 - We store the CID on the blockchain account of the person.
 ![Profile Storage](./images/2-Profile_Storage.png)

+In the Helper Org part:
+- We read a Help Program Sheet and embed it.
+- We find all profiles of Persons in Need that are closest to the objectives described in the Program Sheet.

+**Cheery on the cake**: we implement a Tweeter agent that discusses with the potential donors.
+In the future, we will implement a gamification of several parts of the whole process.
+Humanitarian Aid is done too seriously today because it is centralized in "**serious**" organizations.

+##	Project "*Three Musketeers*": Profiles Creation, Embedding and Storage
+This project has its name from the French novel of the same name https://youtu.be/if4AL4fXrT8.
+Their famous motto is "*All for one, and one for all*"

+To be defined… This could be a gamification of the previous project.

-#	Project "*Good Samaritan*": Profile Matching, Contribution Retrieval
+##	Project "*Good Samaritan*": Profile Matching, Contribution Retrieval
 This project has its name from the Gospel parable of the Good Samaritan, where a victim of robbers is ignored by important people and helped by a good man https://en.wikipedia.org/wiki/It%27s_a_Wonderful_Life.

 The focus of this project is on the heart of the decentralized risk-sharing.